abbie-evans/vaccine-booster-optimisation/README.md

 As observed during the COVID-19 pandemic, the emergence of new variants during infectious disease outbreaks has the potential to have devastating consequences, particularly if existing vaccines then offer reduced protection.
 When a variant of concern emerges, a crucial question for public health policy makers is whether to administer booster doses of the current vaccine (which was designed with an earlier variant in mind) or wait until an updated vaccine becomes available before deploying booster doses.
 Relatedly, pharmaceutical companies and vaccine manufacturers must decide whether it is worthwhile to update existing vaccines.

-This repository holds the code to a **stochastic, individual-based outbreak simulation model** that can be used to project numbers of cases and deaths during an outbreaks of a novel variant of SARS-CoV-2 under different vaccination strategies.
+This repository holds the code to a **stochastic, individual-based outbreak simulation model** that can be used to project numbers of cases and deaths during an outbreak of a novel variant of SARS-CoV-2 under different vaccination strategies.
 This can be used to investigate scenarios in which it is beneficial to wait to update a variant-specific vaccine before undertaking booster vaccination and when it is instead preferable to use an existing vaccine (without a development delay).

 ## To Setup and Run the Model